S3 method for gam

 .- ci_alpha, ci_col

-numeric; the level of alpha transparency for the QQ plot reference interval when
+colour and transparency used to draw the QQ plot reference interval when

 method = "simulate"